pk-hack/CoilSnake/readme.txt

   - The other PNGs are only to be used for editing palette colors.
 - Each flavor has 8 palettes of 4 colors.
 Total 32 colors.
 These colors are all in the palette of the Windows1 pngs.
   - The palette of Windows2 is the same as the last palette of Windows1.
 The Windows2 palette will override Windows1's last palette when written the rom.

+PSI Abilities:
+- Last entry must have psi name of 0